Coronavirus: Germany's CureVac vaccine only 47% effective | DW | 16.06.2021

 After an interim analysis of the vaccine, the Tübingen-based company released a statement saying: "CVnCoV demonstrated an interim vaccine efficacy of 47% against COVID-19 disease of any severity and did not meet prespecified statistical success criteria."

-The company blamed the "unprecedented context of at least 13 variants circulating within the study population subset assessed" for the disappointing result, as well as varying responses across different age groups.
+The company cited the "unprecedented context of at least 13 variants circulating within the study population subset assessed" for the disappointing result, as well as varying responses across different age groups.

+The disappointing efficacy of the vaccine emerged from a study based on 134 COVID-19 cases among 40,000 volunteers across Europe and Latin America.

-Like the highly effective shots developed by faster competitors BioNTech-Pfizer and Moderna, CureVac's version is based on novel mRNA technology.
+Like the shots developed by faster competitors BioNTech-Pfizer and Moderna, CureVac's version is based on novel mRNA technology.

+But the BioNTech-Pfizer and Moderna vaccines have proved to be more than 90% effective in preventing illness.

 Despite its shortfalls, CureVac believes it has advantages over its mRNA rivals.